 NATURAL BRIDGE FALLS

 You can watch the tremendous force of water at this Forest Service day-use area.
-It is a spectacular waterfall, which spews over a limestone layer 105 feet tall at high water.
+Natural Bridge Falls is a spectacular waterfall, which spews over a limestone layer 105 feet tall at high water.

 When the river is low, the entire flow travels underground through eroded channels carved by thousands of years of water pressure, erupting several times below the falls.
 The river appears to be bursting from the cliff edge in its reemergence.

 Explore the falls both above and below using one of the trails, and you’ll be able to take pictures from different perspectives.
 The trails feature signs describing the geology and history of the area.

 In addition to walking trails, the site also has picnic tables.
 The trailhead for the Green Mountain Trail provides views of the Boulder Valley, the Main Boulder Valley, and the river-fed corridors.
 Even though the waterfall is most impressive in the summer, you’ll have the chance to explore ice caves if you come during the winter.
 During this time of year, the waterfall slows down.

 One of the most exciting waterfalls in Montana for families is Palisade Falls.
 Most families with small children visit this place since it’s accessible to everyone.